specialized806/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-create-customer-report.md

 ## Create a customer report

-1. In the left navigation pane in Lighthouse, select **Tenants**.
+1. In the left navigation pane in <a href="https://go.microsoft.com/fwlink/p/?linkid=2168110" target="_blank">Lighthouse</a>, select **Tenants**.

 2. Select a tenant that shows **Managed** in the **Lighthouse management** column to open the tenant details page for that tenant.

 3. On the **Overview** tab, select **Summary** in the left pane, and then select **Create customer report**.

-    A detail pane opens showing an overview of the information contained in the report.
+    A details pane opens showing an overview of the information contained in the report.

 4. To create and download a PDF copy of the report, select **Download PDF**.